dartmouthrobotics/ros_tutorial_package/README.md

 No unique depencencies are required.

 However, here one would list the required dependencies for your package.
 No need to include `rospy` or other simple ROS related packages.
-Instead List packages or libraries that are typically not installed with Python or ROS.
+Instead list packages or libraries that are typically not installed with Python or ROS.

-Examples:
+Examples (NOT REQUIRED HERE):

 * openCV
 ```